Narendranath Epperla, MD, MSThe James Cancer Center

-I’ve always aspired to be a complete physician by providing quality care to my patients, completing impactful research on their diseases and mentoring students.
-The OSUCCC – James gives me the platform to accomplish this mission and provides the opportunity to work with deeply experienced colleagues.
-I’m hopeful that the combination of high-quality research, state-of-the-art technology and targeted treatment plans will help us achieve our goal of a cancer-free world.
+I have always aspired to be a complete physician by providing quality care to my patients, conducting impactful research on their diseases and mentoring students.
+The OSUCCC - James enables me to do this while also working with deeply experienced medical colleagues.
+I'm hopeful that the combination of high-quality research, state-of-the-art technology and targeted treatment will help us achieve our vision of a cancer-free world.

 Education and Background